kgb1001001/cloudadoptionpatterns/Cloud-Adoption/Look-For-Hairline-Cracks.md

 ---
-title: Look For Hairline Cracks
+title: Hairline Crack
 parent: Cloud Adoption
 ---
-# Look For Hairline Cracks
+# Hairline Crack

 You are evaluating an existing application for cloud adoption.
 You know you want to take some or all of the functionality of the application and re-architect it for microservices in order to improve the maintenance of the application and to reduce the blast radius of new changes to the application.